groue/GRMustache/Guides/rendering_objects.md

 `withPosition` is a filter that returns an object that provides a custom rendering of arrays, by defining the `position` key (see the [Indexes Sample Code](sample_code/indexes.md)).

 The last two examples involve [filters](filters.md).
-Filters themselves do not provide custom rendering.
-However, they can return objects that provide custom rendering.
+Filters themselves do not provide custom rendering: they just transform values.
+However, when they return objects that provide custom rendering, the fun can begin.
 This two-fold pattern is how GRMustache let you implement [Handlebars-like helpers](http://handlebarsjs.com/block_helpers.html).

 Let's begin the tour.